mallesham16/Image-Captioning-System-/imagecaptioning/README.md

 ### Acknowledgements

 This project utilizes BLIP (Bootstrapping Language-Image Pre-training), an innovative model for unified vision-language understanding and generation.
-I extend my gratitude to the authors Junnan Li, Dongxu Li, Caiming Xiong, and Steven Hoi for their significant contributions to the field of Computer Vision and Pattern Recognition.
-Their work has been instrumental in the development of this project.

 For more details on BLIP, please refer to their paper: